Anadrol-50 Side Effects

 Applies to oxymetholone: oral tablet

-Women receiving oxymetholone may develop male characteristics, which could be irreversible if treatment is continued.
-Call your doctor as soon as possible if you notice any of these side effects:
+Women receiving oxymetholone may develop male features, which could be irreversible if treatment is continued.
+If you are a woman taking oxymetholone, tell your doctor right away if you have:

 hoarse or deepened voice;